 A free national gender free CSE resource for primary schools, which includes a film, guidance for professionals and a workbook for pupils.
 See the BLAST website.

 Resources to support Derby secondary school's facilitate Kayleigh's Love Story events with their students are available here.

-The way in which agencies have agreed to work together to address CSE is outlined in the Derby and Derbyshire Safeguarding Children Boards Child Sexual Exploitation Strategy 2014 and reported annually:
+The way in which agencies have agreed to work together to address child sexual exploitation is outlined in the Derby and Derbyshire Safeguarding Children Boards' Children at Risk of Exploitation Strategy and reported annually:

 CSE Strategy Annual Reports:

 Agencies in Derby have signed up to the national 'Say something if you see something' campaign.
 This campaign, set up by the Children's Society in partnership with the National Working Group has been devised to assist licensed premises to protect children and young people (under 18's) from sexual exploitation, trafficking and other forms of child abuse.

 In Derbyshire the responsible authorities (Police, Safeguarding Children Boards, Licensing and Trading Standards, and Environmental Health) and the local licensed trade will work together to have safe and reputable premises where children and young people using those facilities are protected.